Faares/Curated/README.md

 # Curated: The List of Clear Knowledge.
 As the title says! recently, I become deep into special areas, and references became increasingly "dirty".
 So, here I'm setting the top-ranked and clear references.
 Classified by specialty.

 * The list contains resources written in non-English languages.
-You can figure it out by **in LANG** before it.
+You can figure it out by **in LANG**.
 * This list is not for school students! usually, these references need prerequisites to understand.
 * Don't consider the classification as a final fact, especially in mathematics.